+Dance History

-completed before the fall of the senior year:
+The following two courses in Dance History must be completed before the fall of the senior year:

 DNCE BC2565 World Dance History 3

-DNCE BC3001 Western Theatrical Dance from the Renaissance to the 1960s 3
+DNCE BC3001 HISTORY OF THEATRICAL DANCING 3

 Movement Science

 Select one or more of the following:

 DNCE BC2501 BIOMECHANICS FOR THE DANCER 3

 DNCE BC2562 Movement Analysis 3

 Composition

 One course in Composition of the senior year. on must be completed before the fall

 DNCE BC2564 Dance Composition: Content 3

 DNCE BC3565 Composition: Collaboration and the Creative Process 3

 DNCE BC3566 Composition: Site Specific and Experimental Methods 3

 DNCE BC2563 Dance Composition: Form 3

 Senior Work

-approval from both depar majors must complete two following course, which co a combined thesis must request the thesis and notify the Registrar.
-All a semesters of senior work.
-The sulminates in a 25-30-page written ation to the Department at the end of of all seniors:
+Seniors planning to write a combined thesis must request approval from both departments and notify the Registrar.
+All majors must complete two semesters of senior work.
+The following course, which culminates in a 25-30-page written thesis and an oral presentation to the Department at the end of the semester, is required of all seniors:

 DNCE BC3591 Senior Seminar in Dance 4

-courses, depending on wh st take one of the following two lether the senior requirement is project or a two-semester written 3-4
+In addition, all majors must take one of the following two 3- courses, depending on whether the senior requirement is completed with a creative project or a two-semester written thesis:

+DNCE BC3592 Senior Project: Research for Dance 4

+DNCE BC3593 Senior Project: Repertory for Dance 3

 Students who are double majors may request permission to write a two-semester combined thesis.

+Electives